View All 1976 Kennedy Half Dollar (Bicentennial)

 Description

-The 1976 Kennedy Half Dollar is a cent produced at the Philadelphia Mint as part of the Bicentennial Coins 1976 series.
-Total mintage reached 234.3 million.
-The obverse features the standard obverse for each denomination with dual dates 1776-1976, while the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
-Designed by Gilroy Roberts/Frank Gasparro.
+The 1976 Kennedy Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Bicentennial Coins 1976 series.
+The U.S. Mint produced 234.3 million examples, making this ranked 2nd of 3 mint variants by mintage, with 44% of production.
+The obverse features the standard obverse for each denomination with dual dates 1776-1976 and the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1 to $4 depending on grade and condition.
 Struck in 75% copper, 25% nickel over a pure copper center, weighing 11.3 grams, 31 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6726.
-The 1976 Bicentennial Coins celebrated the 200th anniversary of American independence.
-Among the most recognized modern U.S. coins.
-The 40% silver versions in both proof and uncirculated finishes are collectible.
-Billions of clad versions were struck for circulation.

 External References